 What to see and do in Gjirokastër:

-You can join us in us in exploring Gjirokastër as part of our carefully curated cultural and culinary journey through Albania and Northern Greece.
+You can join us in exploring Gjirokastër and many more of Albania’s old towns on our carefully curated country roads journey through the heart of Albania.

 Berat: The City of a Thousand Windows